 “What else do you have?”
 Mark asked again.
 This part was clearly more enjoyable for him than the painful Q&A we had just survived.

 What else?!
-All I’d planned for (and pre-measured, pre-peeled, and pre-scrubbed) was one carrot and two stalks of celery.
+All I’d planned for (and pre-measured, pre-peeled, and pre-scrubbed) was one onion, one carrot and two stalks of celery.
 This wasn’t like making real soup – my soup was just a TV prop!

 I also feared that his question might require me to open that fridge door again.